Lajas, Puerto Rico: Government

 Like all municipalities in Puerto Rico, Lajas is administered by a mayor.
 The current mayor is Jayson Martínez, from the New Progressive Party (PNP).
-Martínez was elected at the 2020 general election.
+Martínez was first elected at the 2020 general election.

 The city belongs to the Puerto Rico Senatorial district V, which is represented by two Senators.
-In 2012, Ramón Ruiz and Martín Vargas Morales, from the Popular Democratic Party, were elected as District Senators.
+In 2024, Marially González Huertas and Jamie Barlucea, from the Popular Democratic Party and New Progressive Party, respectively, were elected as District Senators.

 Transportation

 There are 5 bridges in Lajas.